huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 4: Using the dropdown list called Relationship*, select the **Relationship Type** that you would like to use as part of this property.
 (The * indicates that it is mandatory.)

 - If you have not already created a relevant **Relationship Type** in advance, you can create one at this stage by clicking the **Add Relationship Type** button at the bottom of the screen.
 When you click the button, a pop-up will appear where you can directly label and create a **TRelationship Type**.
-Once you click **Save**, the new **Relationship Type** will appear in the **Relationship*** dropdown.
+Once you click **Save**, the new **Relationship Type** will appear in the **Relationship** dropdown.

 Step 5: By default, the property will allow you to create a connection to any entity template (“Any entity or document”).
 However, you also have the option to restrict a connection to only entities that use one specific template.
 To do so, click on the **Entities** dropdown list and select whichever template you want.

 - Note: The dropdown won’t contain the template that is currently being edited.
 [Learn more about how to connect entities of the same template](https://uwazi.readthedocs.io/en/latest/admin-docs/organising-your-collection.html#how-to-create-relationships-between-entities-in-the-information-hub).

-Step 6: Review the other options for the property as explained previously in this chapter.
+Step 6: Review the other options for the property as explained previously in this chapter, such as “Use as filter” or “Hide label”.
 When you have finished, click **Save**.

 Now, whenever you create a new entity using the template that includes this **Relationship** property, you will be presented with a multiselect list of all the existing entities in your collection which meet the criteria that you have configured (i.e. a connection to another specific template or a connection to “Any entity or document”).
 Simply select the relevant existing entity (or entities) from the list, and then its **Name** property will be displayed as part of the new entity’s metadata.